Pascal Breier

-Pascal Breier (born 2 February 1992) is a German professional footballer who plays as a forward for Hansa Rostock.
+Pascal Breier (born 2 February 1992) is a German professional footballer who plays as a forward for Oberliga NOFV-Nord club FC Anker Wismar.
 He represented Germany at youth levels U15 through U17.

 Career

 Breier made his debut for VfB Stuttgart II in the 3.
 Liga on 16 October 2010.
 He signed on 28 June 2011 a professional contract until June 2015 with VfB Stuttgart.
-On 16 August 2012 he was loaned out to Sonnenhof Großaspach until December 2012.
+On 16 August 2012, he was loaned out to Sonnenhof Großaspach until December 2012.

 For the 2015–16 season he returned to Sonnenhof Großaspach.
 In August 2016 he moved back to VfB Stuttgart II.
 Breier made his debut for the Bundesliga team of VfB Stuttgart on 19 December 2017 in the 2017–18 DFB-Pokal against Mainz 05.

-On 1 January 2018, Breier moved to F.C.
-Hansa Rostock.
+On 1 January 2018, Breier moved to Hansa Rostock.
+For the 2023–24 season, Breier was moved by Hansa to their reserves team in Regionalliga.

+On 31 August 2023, Hansa announced that Breier would be released from his contract by mutual consent to join VfB Lübeck.
+He left Lübeck at the end of the season, retired from playing and became team manager at Hansa Rostock.
+After two matchdays of the 2024–25 season, he quit as team manager citing personal reasons.

+Breier came out of his brief retirement joining Oberliga NOFV-Nord club FC Anker Wismar in August 2024.